- Academic Advising Syllabus

 Concurrent enrollment provides high school students the opportunity to take college-credit bearing courses.
 These courses are taught at the high school by approved instructors, streamed to the high school over USU's interactive broadcast system, or, when circumstances permit, students may attend classes on campus.
 Concurrent enrollment courses allow the student to earn high school and college credit at the same time.Concurrent Enrollment

 Advanced Placement (AP) examinations are offered to high school students to earn college credit.
 A number of examinations are available in areas such as English, History, Math, Chemistry, and Physics.Credit by Examination

-The Skills Learning Lab provides open-entry/open-exit learning opportunities.
+The Aggie Center for Enrichment (ACE) provides open-entry/open-exit learning opportunities.
 Courses are non-credit and can be completed at your own pace.
-The Skills Lab offers a variety of college preparation courses.College Prep Courses
+ACE offers a variety of college preparation courses.College Prep Courses

 Challenge Yourself in High School

 Students who take high-level courses in high school, are more likely to enroll in college and earn a degree.
 Most colleges require students to complete: